 - Children between the ages of 3 and 5 can be instructed on “good” touch, “acceptable touch,” and “poor touch.”

 - Teenagers require more in-depth instruction on topics like body physiology, sexual activity, pregnancy, healthy relationships, and sexual abuse, which is best delivered in the classroom by trained teachers.

 - Teachers in India’s schools use innovative methods to teach students about adolescent health, including puberty, as part of the “Health and Wellness Curriculum.”

 An act was introduced in 2012 to deal with child sexual abuse.
 However, without the committed and coordinated efforts of the implementing agencies, no law can be executed successfully and efficiently.
 In this regard, a multifaceted strategy is necessary, and it is the responsibility of the state governments, police departments, legal systems, and medical communities to carry out the law in letter and spirit and respond to these situations with urgency, empathy, and compassion.

-The number of reported cases has increased in comparison to former years, and this is due to the greater knowledge that various training and awareness campaigns.
-In such a situation, it is crucial to get the investigation and court case along quickly in order to increase the conviction rate and avoid compromising the survivor’s credibility.
-Additionally, the procedure as a whole needs to be more child friendly.
+The number of reported cases has increased in comparison to former years, and this is due to the greater knowledge of various training and awareness campaigns.
+In such a situation, it is crucial to get the investigation and court case along quickly to increase the conviction rate and avoid compromising the survivor’s credibility.
+Additionally, the procedure as a whole needs to be more child-friendly.